By Richard Mortier - 2019-10-18

 You may have noticed that, unlike with our hello_key

-example, the kv_ro
+example, the

-can't be specified at runtime — it's only understood as an argument to mirage configure
+key can't be specified at runtime — it's only understood as an

 .
 This is because the kv_ro

-implementation we choose influences the set of dependencies that are assembled and baked into the final product.
+assembled and baked into the final product.
 If we choose direct

-, we'll get a different set of software than if we choose crunch
+we'll get a different set of software than if we choose crunch

 You should now be seeing the power of the MirageOS configuration tool: We have built several applications that use fairly complex concepts such as filesystems and block devices that are independent of the implementations (by virtue of our application logic being a functor), and then are able to assemble several combinations of unikernels via relatively simple configuration files and options passed at compile time and runtime.